sifive/wit/share/doc/wit/tutorial.md

 and deterministically, it requires that manifest files be versioned.

 Recall that wit checks out repositories in a "detached" state.
-We first want to checkout a branch so that we can keep our changes and push them to the remote.
+We first want to check out a branch so that we can keep our changes and push them to the remote.

 As a tip, you can use the `git branch` command to help you see what branches